 The Governing Body ensures that the school does not discriminate against any pupil on the ground of disability, sex or race in deciding admissions, providing the curriculum, teaching and guidance; in applying standards of behaviour, dress and appearance; and in the allocation of resources and other benefits and facilities which the school provides.
-The Federation prides itself on its ability to welcome and involve children of all abilities, backgrounds and heritage.
+Sutterton Fourfields CE Primary School and Swineshead St. Mary's CE Primary School prides itself on its ability to welcome and involve children of all abilities, backgrounds and heritage.
 Children are recognised as individuals and both supported and challenged at their own level of development.
-Our main principal aim is that all children achieve the best that they can be, in all aspects of their development, during their time within the Federation
+Our main principal aim is that all children achieve the best that they can be, in all aspects of their development, during their time within our schools.